FiND-Tao/era5_data_download/README.md

 Step 1.
-Download the daily ERA5 file for specified year range and spatial extent.
+Download the hourly ERA5 file for specified year range and spatial extent.
+Step 2.
+Generate the relative humidity(this can be skipped if you do not need relative humidty) Step 3.
+Generate the daily mean from hourly data
+Step 4.
+Extract the time series of daily value for specified point Step 5.
+Visualize the time series data